Select your view and perform common grid actions.

 Note: After filtering for a specific release, additional items that are not related to that release might be displayed.
 These items probably are indirectly related to a release, via their children.
 Filter for release with the Field filters if you want to display only items that are directly related.

 You can filter the grid based on selected field values.
+For details, see Field filters.

 The right pane's Filter tab lets you drill down using additional filters.